stordco/kafee/README.md

 Kafee is an abstraction layer above multiple different lower level Kafka libraries, while also adding features relevant to Stord.
 This allows switching between `:brod` or `Broadway` for message consuming with a quick configuration change and no code changes.
 Features include:

-- Behaviour based backends allowing quick low level changes.
+- Behaviour based adapters allowing quick low level changes.
 - Built in support for testing without mocking.
 - Automatic encoding and decoding of message values with `Jason` or `Protobuf`.
 - `:telemetry` metrics for producing and consuming messages.